AdobeDocs/experience-manager-core-components.en/help/components/forms/form-container.md

 >
 >In order to make the management of user-data simpler and to enforce separation of concerns, it is generally not recommended to store user-generated content within the repository.
 >
->Instead use the [Forward Data](#forward-data) option to pass user content on to a dedicated service provider.
+>Instead use the [Post Form Data](#post-data) action type to pass user content on to a dedicated service provider.

 ### General Settings {#general-settings}